Psoralea curtisiae

-Otholobium curtisiae is a small spreading shrub assigned to the Pea family.
+Psoralea curtisiae is a small spreading shrub assigned to the Pea family.
 All green parts are covered in hairs and urn-like glands.
-It has many woody stems, small and somewhat succulent, dark green alternately set clover-like leaves and heads consisting of 3-9 white, pea-like flowers on very short peduncles in the axils of the leaves.
+It has many woody stems, small and somewhat succulent, dark green alternately set clover-like leaves and heads consisting of 3–9 white, pea-like flowers on very short peduncles in the axils of the leaves.
 This species is an endemic of the Overberg area in the Western Cape province of South Africa.
 It mostly flowers in August and September.

 Taxonomy and naming

 A specimen of this species was first collected for science in 2010 by Ms. Odette Curtis.
-Charles Stirton and A. Muthama Muasya described it in 2013 and named it honor of Ms. Curtis.
+Charles Stirton and A. Muthama Muasya described it in 2013 as Otholobium curtisiae, naming it in honor of Ms. Curtis.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
+In 2022 Stirton concluded that Otholobium was a synonym of Psoralea, and placed the species there as P. curtisiae.